 - ‘Fresh Repertoire’: Guitar World series – new perspectives on the fretboard inspired by music from around the globe: Saharan harps, Ewe polyrhythm, Javanese microtonality, etc

 - No Kanjira (with Jesse Bannister) – guitar, sax, samples:

-- ‘What you play spontaneously should be perfect’ – interview with Shahid Parvez, the world’s leading sitarist (Darbar)
+- Shahid Parvez interview: ‘What you play spontaneously should be perfect’ – discussing intuition, bounded innovation, and hyper-discipline with the world’s leading sitarist (Darbar)

 - What is it about drummers?
-Rock mythology vs. tales of the tabla – disparate societies, similar stereotypes (RJ)
+Rock mythology vs. tales of the tabla – why have disparate societies of the East and West built such similar stereotypes around their percussionists?
+(RJ)

 - West African music for the fretboard – reworking Ewe polyrhythms and Malian kora harps, and learning about the human lives, routines, and cultures behind them (Guitar World)